samircunha/todo-list/README.md

 In this application i use typescript, and sass.

-He have a input place, that when you set a new task, she was saved in the local storage.
+It have a input place, that when you set a new task, she was saved in the local storage.

 To make your test type: